ROFIES-IIITP/Arduino/README.md

 ## Contribution Guidelines 🤝

 We welcome contributions to this repository!
-Do you have an Arduino project you'd like to add?, feel free to submit a pull request.
-Please ensure that your project follows our contribution guidelines.
+Would you happen to have an Arduino project you'd like to add?
+Feel free to submit a pull request.
+Please ensure that your project follows our [contribution guidelines](https://github.com/ROFIES-IIITP/.github/blob/main/CONTRIBUTION.md).

 ## Connect with Us 🌐